-PIC18F2420/2520/4420/4520 devices contain circuitry to prevent clock "glitches" when switching between clock sources.
+The PIC18F4321 family of devices contains circuitry to prevent clock "glitches" when switching between clock sources.
 A short pause in the device clock occurs during the clock switch.
 The length of this pause is the sum of two cycles of the old clock source and three to four cycles of the new clock source.
 This formula assumes that the new clock source is stable.

-Clock transitions are discussed in greater detail in Section 3.1.2 "Entering Power Managed Modes".
+Clock transitions are discussed in greater detail in Section 3.1.2 "Entering Power-Managed Modes".

-REGISTER 2-2: OSCCON REGISTER
+OSCCON: OSCILLATOR CONTROL REGISTER REGISTER 2-2:

-R/W-0 R/W-1 R/W-0 R/W-0 R (1) R-0 R/W-0 R/W-0

-IDLEN IRCF2 IRCF1 IRCF0 OSTS IOFS SCS1 SCS0

-bit 7 bit 0
+R/W-0 R/W-1 R/W-0 R/W-0 R (1) R-0 R/W-0 R/W-0 IDLEN IRCF2 (5) IRCF1 (5) IRCF0 (5) OSTS IOFS SCS1 (4) SCS0 (4) bit 7 bit 0

 - bit 7 IDLEN: Idle Enable bit

-- 1 = Device enters Idle mode on SLEEP instruction
+- 1 = Device enters an Idle mode when a SLEEP instruction is executed

-- 0 = Device enters Sleep mode on SLEEP instruction
+- 0 = Device enters Sleep mode when a SLEEP instruction is executed

-- bit 6-4 IRCF2:IRCF0: Internal Oscillator Frequency Select bits
+- bit 6-4 IRCF2:IRCF0: Internal Oscillator Frequency Select bits(5)

 - 111 = 8 MHz (INTOSC drives clock directly)

 - 110 = 4 MHz

 - 101 = 2 MHz

 - $100 = 1 \text{ MHz}^{(3)}$

 - 011 = 500 kHz

 - 010 = 250 kHz

 - 001 = 125 kHz

 - 000 = 31 kHz (from either INTOSC/256 or INTRC directly)(2)

 - OSTS: Oscillator Start-up Time-out Status bit(1) bit 3

-- 1 = Oscillator start-up time-out timer has expired; primary oscillator is running
+- 1 = Oscillator Start-up Timer (OST) time-out has expired; primary oscillator is running

-- 0 = Oscillator start-up time-out timer is running; primary oscillator is not ready
+- 0 = Oscillator Start-up Timer (OST) time-out is running; primary oscillator is not ready

-- bit 2 IOFS: INTOSC Frequency Stable bit
+- IOFS: INTOSC Frequency Stable bit bit 2

 - 1 = INTOSC frequency is stable

 - 0 = INTOSC frequency is not stable

-- bit 1-0 SCS1:SCS0: System Clock Select bits
+- bit 1-0 SCS1:SCS0: System Clock Select bits(4)

 - 1x = Internal oscillator block

 - 01 = Secondary (Timer1) oscillator

 - 00 = Primary oscillator

-- Note 1: Reset state depends on state of the IESO configuration bit.
+- Note 1: Reset state depends on state of the IESO Configuration bit.

 - 2: Source selected by the INTSRC bit (OSCTUNE<7>), see text.

 - 3: Default output frequency of INTOSC on Reset.

+- 4: Modifying the SCSI:SCSO bits will cause an immediate clock source switch.

+- 5: Modifying the IRCF3:IRCF0 bits will cause an immediate clock frequency switch if the internal oscillator is providing the device clocks.

-R = Readable bit W = Writable bit U = Unimplemented bit, read as '0' -n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown
+-n = Value at POR '1' = Bit is set '0' = Bit is cleared x = Bit is unknown

-2.8 Effects of Power Managed Modes on the Various Clock Sources
+2.8 Effects of Power-Managed Modes on the Various Clock Sources

-When PRI_IDLE mode is selected, the designated primary oscillator continues to run without interruption.
-For all other power managed modes, the oscillator using the OSC1 pin is disabled.
-The OSC1 pin (and OSC2 pin, if used by the oscillator) will stop oscillating.
+When PRI_IDLE mode is selected, the configured oscillator continues to run without interruption.
+For all other power-managed modes, the oscillator using the OSC1 pin is disabled.
+The OSC1 pin (and OSC2 pin in Crystal Oscillator modes) will stop oscillating.

 In secondary clock modes (SEC_RUN and SEC_IDLE), the Timer1 oscillator is operating and providing the device clock.
-The Timer1 oscillator may also run in all power managed modes if required to clock Timer1 or Timer3.
+The Timer1 oscillator may also run in all power-managed modes if required to clock Timer1 or Timer3.

 In internal oscillator modes (RC_RUN and RC_IDLE), the internal oscillator block provides the device clock source.
-The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features, regardless of the power managed mode (see Section 23.2 "Watchdog Timer (WDT)", Section 23.3 "Two-Speed Start-up" and Section 23.4 "Fail-Safe Clock Monitor" for more information on WDT, Fail-Safe Clock Monitor and Two-Speed Start-up).
+The 31 kHz INTRC output can be used directly to provide the clock and may be enabled to support various special features, regardless of the power-managed mode (see Section 23.2 "Watchdog Timer (WDT)" and Section 23.4 "Fail-Safe Clock Monitor" for more information).
 The INTOSC output at 8 MHz may be used directly to clock the device or may be divided down by the postscaler.
 The INTOSC output is disabled if the clock is provided directly from the INTRC output.
+The INTOSC output is also enabled for Two-Speed Start-up at 1 MHz after Resets and when configured for wake from Sleep mode.